kamathhrishi/kamathhrishi1.github.io/_posts/2020-06-19-Bethealgorithm.md

 <center>
 <img height="400px" width="600px" src="https://i.stack.imgur.com/bN2iA.png">
 </center>
 <p style="text-align:justify">Its not magic it still needs some correlated patterns to generalize and learn required features.
 This requires you to more or less understand your training dataset.
-As the common machine learning phrase goes "Your algorithm is good as your data".
+As the common machine learning phrase goes <i>"Your algorithm is good as your data"</i>.
 Deep learning models help extract features relevant to given dataset, provided you have enough examples that expose right features.
- <b>Manual reannotation</b> is the process of you going through image/text of your dataset and understanding what features exactly define this given image.
+ <b>Manual reannotation</b> is the process of going through every image/text of the dataset and understanding what features exactly define a given class.
- Manually reannotating not only helps <b>remove incorrect labels</b> but also helps <b>understand biases</b> your algorithm could pick up on or even helps you <b>understand neural network predictions</b> to an certain extent.
-Further it also helps you decide the type of <b>augmentations</b> that could help your algorithm generalize or help you pick up on certain data for the algorithm to make training easier.
+ Manually reannotating not only helps <b>remove incorrect labels</b> but also helps <b>understand biases</b> your algorithm could pick up on or even helps <b>understand neural network predictions</b> to an certain extent.
+Further it also helps decide the type of <b>augmentations</b> that could help your algorithm generalize or prrovides cues on what additional data could help.
 While its true neural networks are still blackboxes or less interpretable but on a high level there are still ways to understand what they learned from the dataset.</p>

 <center>